One of the brightest new brands to join cycling in recent years, Wahoo have added a new trainer unit to their line up.

 The biggest selling point of the Wahoo KICKR range is the drive belt, which is pretty much silent, thanks to its ribbed belt design.

-KICKR V6, KICKR MOVE and KICKR CORE are all optimised to work with the Wahoo’s Headwind and Climb.
+KICKR V6, KICKR MOVE and KICKR CORE 2 are all optimised to work with the Wahoo’s Headwind and Climb.
 However, KICKR Move requires you to purchase a base adapter.
-Connection via Bluetooth or ANT+ is easy, and the units allow you to do both at the same time.
+The WiFi enabled units have Bluetooth or ANT+ connection, and the units allow you to do both at the same time.
 External apps like Zwift, RGT and TrainerRoad work seamlessly, and while we're yet to explore others, being open source means the units should be able to connect to pretty much anything.
+The units also have LEDs to show you any errors or connection issues.

 What KICKR should you choose?